louismullie/temp-data/markdown_final/cddbdecf-f9bd-1f3e-7b18-46f74e7baf0a.md

 ### Clinical practice guideline: otitis media with effusion (update) [^f3520268].
 Otolaryngology — Head and Neck Surgery (2016).
 Medium credibility.

-Otitis media with effusion (OME) management — topical intranasal steroids and antireflux medications: The guideline notes these are perceived as relatively common interventions "despite a lack of evidence for their efficacy," and states, "We recommend explicitly against using these for a primary indication of OME," emphasizing avoidance of "costly, ineffective, and potentially harmful care."
+Otitis media with effusion (OME) management — topical intranasal steroids and antireflux medications: The guideline notes these are perceived as relatively common interventions "despite a lack of evidence for their efficacy", and states, "We recommend explicitly against using these for a primary indication of OME", emphasizing avoidance of "costly, ineffective, and potentially harmful care".

 ---